Extension of Commonwealth arrangements

 Business name registration

-Mainland business registration arrangements will apply on Norfolk Island from 1 July 2016.
+Mainland business registration arrangements were applied on Norfolk Island from 1 July 2016.

 Business registration is a matter administered by the Australian Securities and Investments Commission (ASIC).
 Information about the new arrangements and ASIC services more broadly is available at www.asic.gov.au/nireform